Best daily deals

 The Apple AirPods Pro (2nd generation) case is open and laying at an angle to show the earbuds and their sensors.

-Improvements to ANC might be the key reason folks will upgrade to the AirPods Pro (2nd generation).
+Improvements to ANC might be the key reason folks will upgrade to the AirPods Pro 2.

-What should you get instead of the Apple AirPods Pro (2nd generation) and Sony WF-1000XM4?
+What should you get instead of the Apple AirPods Pro 2 and Sony WF-1000XM4?

 The Apple AirPods Pro (2nd generation) lays on a wooden surface next to the Apple AirPods Pro (1st generation), earbuds out of case.

-Side by side the AirPods Pro (1st generation) and (2nd generation) earbuds look almost identical.
+Side by side the AirPods Pro (1st generation) and 2 earbuds look almost identical.

-Before you jump on the Sony WF-1000XM4 train, be aware that the Sony WF-1000XM5 is on the horizon.
+Before you jump on the Sony WF-1000XM4 train, make sure to check out the newer Sony WF-1000XM5 ($298 at Amazon).
 So you might want to wait and see how that one compares, or at least if it knocks down the price of the WF-1000XM4.

 If 3D sound does not interest you, stick to good sounding, premium earbuds with the Sennheiser MOMENTUM True Wireless 3.
 These buds work equally well with any OS, and you can grab them for $169 at Amazon.
 Unlike both Sony and Apples sets, the MOMENTUM True Wireless 3 has optional stabilizers to really lock in your in-ear fit, which is helpful for folks on the run, or difficult to fit ears.
 It also competes well in noise canceling capabilities.